elkebir-group/PCCH/README.md

 An example execution

         $ python TCC.py t.tree l.labeling
-        true         0.006915225982666
+        True         7      6       0.006915225982666

 `PCC` takes as input a tree file and a location labeling file along with optional arguments.
+It prints the primary location, the number of comigrations, if the solution is optimal, and the running time.

         usage: PCC.py [-h] [-p PRIMARY] [--log] [-o OUTPUT] [-t THREADS] phylogeny leaf_labeling